exasol/virtual-schema-common-lua/doc/developer_guide/developer_guide.md

 ## Building API Documentation

-To build the API documentation using ldoc issue the following command:
+To build the API documentation using `luals` issue the following command:

 ```bash
 ./tools/build_docs.sh
 ```

-The documentation will be written as HTML files to `target/ldoc/`.
+The documentation will be written as a Markdown file to `target/luals-doc/doc.md`.

 ## Formatting Sources